Are you working from home due to the coronavirus outbreak? Us, too.

 4) Pay extra attention to ergonomic set-up

-Folks who used to come into the office are suddenly missing the desk set-up (and coffee machine… but that’s another story).
+Colleagues who used to come into the office are suddenly missing the desk set-up (and coffee machine).
 We made it a priority to get everyone kitted out with ergonomic keyboards, monitors, laptop stands and anything else we need to be comfortable.
 Since we might be home for a while, we can’t recommend this enough: it’s worth the investment.

 5) Get out of the house at every opportunity